Two-sample Hypothesis Testing for Inhomogeneous Random Graphs: Introduction

-Quite interestingly, all these settings have practical significance in the context of network analysis.
-For instance, consider the case where we have $m$ graphs defined on the same set of $n$ vertices.
-Such graphs may correspond to functional connectivity networks of brains of multiple individuals~\citep{Stam_2007_jour_CerebralCortex,Ginestet_2017_jour_AOAS}, different sets of relations constructed for a set of actors~\citep{Hanneman_2005_book_online}, or molecular interaction networks arising from genomic / proteomic data~\citep{Hyduke_2013_jour_MolBioSys} among others.
-In the first case, one has access to a large number of moderate-sized brain networks (large $m$, moderate $n$), whereas the second problem usually comes with a fixed number of large networks (small $m$, large $n$), and finally, omics data typically provide one large interaction network ($m=1$, large $n$).
-This demands for tests and performance guarantees that hold for both large $m$ or large $n$ regimes.
-That being said, the problem is more amenable in the large $m$ setting, where one can resort to the vast literature of non-parametric hypothesis testing that can even be applied to random graphs.
-A direct approach to this problem would be to use kernel based tests~\citep{Gretton_2012_jour_JMLR} in conjunction with graph kernels~\citep{Vishwanathan_2010_jour_JMLR,Kondor_2016_conf_NIPS}, which does not require any structural assumptions on the network models.
+In practice, the problem of testing random graphs comes in a wide range of flavours.
+For instance, while dealing with graphs associated with chemical compounds~\citep{Shervashidze_2011_jour_JMLR} or brain networks of several patients collected at multiple laboratories~\citep{Ginestet_2017_jour_AOAS}, one has access to a large number of graphs (large $m$).
+This scenario is more amenable as one can resort to the vast literature of non-parametric hypothesis testing that can even be applied to random graphs.
+A direct approach to this problem is to use kernel based tests~\citep{Gretton_2012_jour_JMLR} in conjunction with graph kernels~\citep{Vishwanathan_2010_jour_JMLR,Kondor_2016_conf_NIPS}, which does not require any structural assumptions on the network models.
 However, known guarantees for such tests depend crucially on the sample size, and one cannot conclude about the fidelity of such tests for very small $m$.
+A more challenging situation arises when $m$ is small, and unfortunately, this is often the case in network analysis.
+For example, if the graphs correspond to brain networks collected from patients in a single lab setup $(m<20)$, brain networks of one individual obtained from test-retest MRI scans~\citep{Landman_2011_jour_Neuroimage}, or molecular interaction networks arising from genomic or proteomic data~\citep{Hyduke_2013_jour_MolBioSys}.
+Test-retest data of a patient provide only $m=2$ networks, while omics data typically result in one large interaction network, that is, $m=1$.
+Hence, designing two-sample tests for small populations for graphs is a problem of immense significance, and yet, practical tests with statistical guarantees are rather limited.